sarahpearman/data-stories/README.md

 # About me

 Hello!
-My name is Sarah Pearman (she/her/hers).
-I'm a PhD student in Societal Computing.
-I do research on usable privacy and security issues (how to make password authentication easier to use, for example, or how to design services and devices so that normal people can actually make informed decisions about how their data will be used).
+My name is [Sarah Pearman](https://www.sarahpearman.com).
+My pronouns are she/her/hers.
+I'm a PhD student in [Societal Computing](https://sc.cs.cmu.edu/), and I do research on [usable privacy and security](https://cups.cs.cmu.edu/) issues (how to make password authentication easier to use, for example, or how to design services and devices so that normal people can actually make informed decisions about how their data will be used).

 # What I hope to learn